 A solid resume may look something like this: “A financial manager with extensive experience in leading companies.
 Specialization: strategic planning, business process reengineering, SEC reporting and management ... "

-“Employment managers almost do not spend time viewing your resume - it takes about 6 seconds, if they do not immediately see what they need, they will postpone it.
-Therefore, it’s important to use the small amount of space that you have wisely, ”says Bernison.
+“Hiring managers spend almost no time looking at your resume - it takes about 6 seconds, if they don't see what they need right away, they'll put it off.
+So it's important to use whatever space you have wisely, ”says Bernison.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous